 Golf - Public Course · 18 Holes · Par 72

-Taking the gravel road entry to Devil's Thumb made us wonder if there really could be a golf course in this remote area.
+Taking the gravel road entry to Devil's Thumb made us wonder if there really could be a golf course in this remote area years ago but it's paved now.
 But indeed there is and it's a real treat.
 The surrounding landscape looks like something one might expect on the moon.........or the mesa of Western Colorado.

 Rick Phelps did a great job of carving a fun 18 hole track through some deep valleys and ravines.
 Lucky hole 13 is a classic.
 I liked the risk/reward off the tee but the pin was set on the crest of a ridge on the green that made the approach almost impossible to hold.